 Environmental Stewardship

-As stewards of 490 square miles of land in the Eastern Sierra, we use best management practices to protect water quality, habitat, biodiversity and endangered and threatened species throughout the Owens Valley, Long Valley and Mono Basin watersheds.
+As stewards of the Eastern Sierra, we use best management practices to protect water quality, habitat, biodiversity, and endangered and threatened species throughout the Owens Valley, Long Valley and Mono Basin watersheds.
 To support these efforts, we leave approximately half of the water that historically was exported to Los Angeles in the Eastern Sierra.
 We currently have over 100 environmental initiatives in Inyo and Mono Counties related to protecting and sustaining the environment.
 This includes restoring sixty-three miles of the Lower Owens River through our rewatering efforts and improving 78,000 acres of land along the Lower Owens River.
 We also enhanced almost 2,000 acres of wetlands to support the local ecology of the Lower Owens River.
+Further, LADWP has invested $2.5 billion on EPA-approved dust control measures in Owens Valley, successfully reducing dust emissions from Owens Lake by 99.4%, bringing it well within the attainment of environmental standards.

 Below are some of the current environmental efforts we are working on.